 Some typical uses are listed below.

 The Contours lens helps to denote elevation throughout the terrain in a more precise way through using isolines.
 By displaying contours you can quickly recognize common elevations, quick changes in elevation, or areas of little to no elevation change.
 The Contours lens also contains a interval function that allows you to control the spacing of contours dynamically, with changes showing up immediately in the Viewport.
 Major and minor contours are also displayed, with every 5 intervals displaying a darker line for the major contour.
+You can choose the color of the contours in the settings next to the Contours button.

 Some typical examples are listed below.